OfficeDev/VBA-content/Project-VBA/articles/0ec78b0b-b4bf-3dea-0ed6-af78798bd7cd.md

 | **pjTaskStatus**| **pjTaskStatusIndicator**| **pjTaskSubproject**|
 | **pjTaskSubprojectReadOnly**| **pjTaskTotalSlack**| **pjTaskType**|
 | **pjTaskWarning**| **pjTaskWorkContour**| ****|
-It is possible to add a field that already exists in the tasks list, if you use a unique name for the SharePointName parameter—although the value of doing so is questionable.
+It is possible to add a field that already exists in the tasks list, if you use a unique name for the  _SharePointName_ parameter?although the value of doing so is questionable.

 ## Example